google/zetasql/docs/query-syntax.md

 ```

 The first iteration of a recursive union operation runs the base term.
-Then, each subsequent iteration runs the iterative term and produces
+Then, each subsequent iteration runs the recursive term and produces
 _new rows_ which are unioned with the previous iteration.
 The recursive
-union operation terminates when an iterative term iteration produces no new
+union operation terminates when an recursive term iteration produces no new
 rows.

 If recursion does not terminate, the query will not terminate.